A Taste of SF Living at AT&T Park

 With stunning views of the Bay and the Bay Bridge, AT&T Park is one of the most beautiful baseball stadiums in the country.
 The experience inside the park is also something special as it reflects San Francisco’s culinary culture with a large and diverse selection of food and beverages.
 Granted, beverages at baseball games make most of us think about beer but in San Francisco, wine is right up there and it has become much more plentiful at the stadium in the last few years.

-Last year Centerplate, the company that runs the F&B at the stadium, put a wine bar on the promenade level behind home plate.
-Called Vintage 58, in celebration of the year the Giants moved west, most of the dozen or so wines are from California.
-You can get a single (5.5 ounce pour) for $10.50, a double for $21 or if you want to super size it, a carafe ($48) that holds an entire bottle of wine.
+Vintage 58, named in celebration of the year the San Francisco Giants moved west, offers a selection of wine - most of the dozen or so choices are from California.
+You can get a single (5.5 ounce pour), a double, or if you want to super size it, a carafe that holds an entire bottle of wine.
 I’ve got to admit, the idea of bringing a carafe out to my seat and watching the Giants holds quite a bit of appeal, whether it is a chilled white during a day game or a red for those mid week night games that seem to be the coldest.